Cenderawasih Bay review

 Cenderawasih Bay is a remote area that’s rarely visited by international tourists.
-The first thing everyone talks about in Cenderawasih Bay is the whale sharks of Kwatisore Bay, near the town of Nabire on the bay’s southern coastline.
+And the first thing everyone talks about in Cenderawasih Bay is the whale sharks of Kwatisore Bay, near the town of Nabire on the bay’s southern coastline.
 It is one of the best places in Southeast Asia where you can snorkel or scuba dive alongside these gentle giants.
 Not just the whale sharks, the waters around Cenderawasih Bay feature renowned and well-conserved diving sites with countless of WW2 wrecks.